Movie Movie: Critical reception

+Internationally, Alexander Walker of the London Evening Standard called it "the happiest package deal on the current screen" while John Lapsley of the Sydney Sun-Herald called it "an appreciative send-up of films the way they were in 1933 when Hollywood's answer to the Depression was a flood of fairy tales about shoe-shine boys becoming stars" and Colin Bennett of The Age in Melbourne called it "a lot of innocent nostalgic fun".

+Not everyone praised it, however.
+Rex Reed said it was "the latest in a long and boring series of remakes", and added that "all they've proved is that they can make old movies that are just as dumb as they made them 40 years ago; in their attempts at parody, they've ended up creating the same thing they're sending up."
+Clyde Gilmour of the Toronto Star wrote that "George Burns introduces the film (at the Uptown 3) in a prologue obviously tacked on at the last minute—and the famous old funnyman doesn't say anything funny.
+True enough, there are some laughs in what follows.
+For me, however, there are not nearly enough of them in this fond lampoon of the sorts of movies that were being cranked out on an assembly-line basis at the Warner Bros. studio in the ’30s."

+Four reviews of the film are listed on Rotten Tomatoes, which does not have a sufficient score on the film as of 2023.

 Proposed sequel

 Lew Grade liked the movie so much that he commissioned a sequel.
 In October 1978, he said this would be called Movie Movie Two and would be written by Gelbart and Keller and once more directed by Donen.
 Gelbart wrote a script which is among his papers at UCLA, but it went unproduced.

 The movie failed at the box office.
 Grade blamed poor distribution from Warner Bros.
 This contributed to Grade deciding to help set up his own distribution company, Associated Film Distribution, with ultimately disastrous financial consequences for him and his company.

 Home media

 Some home video editions (like the 1980 Magnetic Video Corporation edition) featured the original color version of "Dynamite Hands" that was printed on black-and-white film stock during its theatrical release.

 The film was released on Blu-ray by Scorpion Releasing June 28, 2016.